tchapi/tuneefy/README.md

 The hash is currently a concatenation of the lowercased cleaned title, artist and name when available.
 All accented / non alphanumeric characters are replaced by their equivalent.

+## A word on patterns ##

+To cut a long story short, I used :

+  * A `facade` patterns, with templates, to display the different pages
+  * A `proxy pattern` for the data handling from the different platforms
+  * An `event pooling` pattern in a (light) `MVC` pattern to display the results and aggregate them for the user

 <a name="permalinks"></a>
 ## Supported Permalinks ##